Biraj-P/Excuses.com/README.md

 2. Generate an API key from your account settings
 3. Add your API key to the `.env` file or directly in the script.js file
 4. Make sure to protect your API key and not expose it in public repositories

-## Deployment Options

-### Netlify Deployment (Recommended)

-To deploy this application with full AI functionality on Netlify:

-1. Fork or clone this repository to your GitHub account
-2. Sign up for a [Netlify](https://www.netlify.com/) account
-3. From the Netlify dashboard, click "New site from Git"
-4. Connect to your GitHub account and select this repository
-5. In the build settings:
-   - Base directory: leave empty
-   - Build command: leave empty (no build required)
-   - Publish directory: `.` (root of the project)
-6. Click "Show advanced" and add the following environment variable:
-   - Key: `TOGETHER_API_KEY`
-   - Value: Your Together API key
-7. Click "Deploy site"

-After deployment, your site will have full AI functionality with serverless functions handling the API requests securely.

-### GitHub Pages (Limited Functionality)

-You can deploy to GitHub Pages, but the AI functionality **will not work**.
-The app will fall back to using the local database of excuses.

-1. Enable GitHub Pages in your repository settings
-2. Set the source to your main branch
-3. Wait for deployment to complete

-When users visit your GitHub Pages site, they will see a notice explaining that AI functionality is disabled due to platform limitations.

-### Custom Server

-For a custom server deployment:

-1. Clone this repository
-2. Configure your server to serve the static files
-3. Set up CORS headers to allow requests to Together API
-4. Alternatively, implement a server-side proxy similar to the Netlify function
-5. Deploy to your hosting provider

 ## Technologies Used